October 27, 2020

 2—Autonomous Equipment Frees Up Cleaning Staff and Increases Efficiency

-Bringing on autonomous equipment to enhance the perception of clean has other positive effects as well.
-It allows cleaning staff to also be visible and working on other detailed or specialized tasks resulting in more efficient and quality cleans.
+Bringing on autonomous equipment to enhance the perception of cleanliness has other positive effects as well.
+It allows cleaning staff to also be visible and work on other detailed or specialized tasks resulting in more efficient and quality cleans.

 This can go a long way as perception is largely based on our senses.
 In the past, surfaces that did not look dirty were not given much thought—the assumption was that they were cleaned by someone at some point.
 That assumption will no longer be enough to ease the minds of workers and consumers entering buildings and forming new loyalties.